-On the POS front, the detection of minimal reorder points, shelf-space optimization, scheduling of outlet employees, and store allocations can also be streamlined using supply chain data.
+On the POS front, the detection of minimal reorder points, shelf-space optimization, scheduling of outlet employees, and store allocations can also be streamlined using supply chain big data forecasting.

 Opinion-makers such as Gartner say that it is becoming impossible for companies to operate their supply chain without data-driven decision-making.
 Let us look at examplesof a couple of areas where Analytics can play a huge role in the Supply Chain.

 By implementing advanced technologies like Machine Learning and Data Science organizations can predict the demand for a product or service and can make it available in the stores when it is needed.
 For example, Amazon factors in external factors like movie releases and pop-culture references to define when demand will shoot up for specific merchandise in particular locations.
 They can then go ahead and stock their fulfilment centers, to reduce the time gap between order and delivery.

 - Optimization tools